25 Steps to Create Fonts that Sell. How To Become a Typographer in 2022

-Many font designers enjoy working with resellers because retailers do all the marketing.
+Many font designers enjoy working with resellers because they do all the marketing.
 They will make sure your fonts are sold in as many foundries as possible.
 Resellers have contracts with major foundries and act as middlemen between designers and font libraries.
-Reselling companies work across many promotion channels and are very good in delivering fonts to end users.
+Reselling companies work across many promotion channels and are very good at delivering fonts to end-users.

-Type reselling work for commission and retain on average 40-65% from the font price.
+Type resellers work for commission and retain on average 40-65% from the font selling price.

 Tips for selling fonts through resellers: